Loomis-us-sp/PlatformSync-DocGenerator/source/includes/_push.md

 API Key Property | Yes | What key to use when sending the API key in the payload.
 Defaults to `Authorization` API Key Placement | Yes | Where to place the API Key/Value pair.
 Defaults to `header` Endpoint Metadata | No | Additional payload to send.
-Should be key-value pairs Notification Recipients | No | Email addresses to send notifications to Expected Format | No | Only JSON datatypes are supported at this time.
+Should be key-value pairs Notification Recipients | No | Email addresses to send notifications to in the event of a failure Expected Format | No | Only JSON datatypes are supported at this time.
 Transaction Whitelist | No | List of transactions that will be sent (See "Transaction Whitelist" below) Transaction Triggers | No | List of transactions that will trigger sending other data.
 See "Transaction Triggers" below for more information.
-Max Batc hSize | No | Maximum number of transactions to send at a time.
+Max Batch Size | No | Maximum number of transactions to send at a time.
 Defaults to 1000 Default Message TTL | No | Exipration of messages.
 Defaults to 24 Hours

 ## Endpoint URLs